 Dawie Hyman returned to America where he transitioned from working for the Community Chess in Los Angeles and the Twin Cities of St Paul and Minneapolis to establish his own company supplying solutions in the manipulation of data.
 After Minette and my visit to New Zealand, we never made it to America as our partners in Cape Town needed our urgent participation in setting up the bacon company and its processing plant.
 We did eventually make it to Los Angeles many years later, but the objective of the visit was related to further training in areas outside the narrow scope of bacon which consumed me for so many years.

 My mom and dad both passed away.
 My dad passed away after a motor accident on the way home from a vacation in Natal and my mom, after a long sickbed where she struggled with dementia.
 My brother, Elmar, became a lawyer and later turned his attention to real estate and the retirement industry.
 Juanita, his wife, kept working as an optometrist, raising Pieter Willem and Handre, their beautiful two boys.
 Andre, our older brother left the forestry business and entered the personal protection industry.
 Fanie and Luani, Minette’s brother-in-law and her twin sister, continue to live in Cape Town and their two kids, Liam and Luan went on to have successful careers in their own right.

 Union of South Africa

 I insert the opening paragraph of Louis Botha’s speech when we became a Union.
-It shows the deeply imbedded racist undertones that existed even in the thinking of people even of the stature of General Louis Botha.
+It shows the deeply embedded racist undertones that existed even in the thinking of people even of the statue of General Louis Botha.

 While the Black people got a raw deal, the Union gave unprecedented power to former foes of the British Empire, the Boers.